ppkgtmm/hotel-bookings-etl/README.md

 # hotel bookings etl
-Repo created to store source code of data engineering project with focus on ETL of hotel reservation data.
-Work invloved in this project range from data source preparation, data modeling, change data capture configuration, data processing logic development and testing
+Repo created to store source code of data engineering project that focus on ETL of hotel reservation data.
+Work invloved in this project range from synthetic data source preparation, data modeling, change data capture configuration, data processing logic development and testing

-## Project definition
+## Data source
-Primary focus of this project is to do ETL on bookings data generated from a hotel website that does not exist in reality.
-In order to determine data attributes required to be present in source database, possible functionalities of the imaginary website were listed down as follows
+Before artificial data generation, required data attributes were determined based on features a hotel booking website might have.
+In this project, below functionalities and constraints are assumed for a hotel reservation website
 - registered users should be able to reserve available hotel rooms on specified dates
 - registered users should be able to make reservations for preferred and available room types
 - registered users should be able to make reservation for themselves or on behalf of registered guests